minarzp/katacoda-scenarios/python_lists_string/step1.md

 ## Practice!

 Inside `lists.py`, define a new list called `dinner`, with items "pasta" and "sausage", and add it to the shopping list.
 Then, define another list called `vegan_shopping_list`, and add all vegan items from the shopping list to it, using **only** the range subsetting and plus syntax.
-If you do this right, the following command should result in `["bread", "apples", "cherries", "peanuts", "pasta"]`.
+Test it by running:

 ```python
 reload()
 l.vegan_shopping_list
 ```{{execute}}

+ This should result in: `["bread", "apples", "cherries", "peanuts", "pasta"]`